by Dr. Ed Berry

 The Ten Commandments are principles.
 They don’t define God, which would be a statement of belief.
 Rather they tell us what we should or should not do.
-All of the Ten Commandments are expressed in terms of actions.
+All Ten Commandments are expressed in terms of actions.
 They are principles.

 The Golden Rule is expressed in terms of actions.
 It is a principle.

-Actions may seem like a subtle difference between principles versus beliefs but this subtle difference is important.
+Actions may seem like a subtle difference between principles versus beliefs, but this subtle difference is important.